jerryz920/SAFE-latte/safe-apps/cloud-attestation/README.md

 IP address 192.168.2.6 and owns the same port range as pod1 does.
-An attestation of a pod also includes attestation of each container inside this pod, and the configuration of the image with which the container run.
-The *image configuration* associated to a running container is captured in an attestation using a *list* of configuration key-value tuples which themselves are also represented with lists.
+An attestation of a pod also includes attestation of each container inside this pod, and the configuration of the image with which the container runs.
+The *image configuration* associated to a running container is captured in an attestation using a *list* of configuration key-value tuples which themselves are also represented as lists.

 <!--  ``$IAAS'' uses an environment
 variable holding the ID of the IAAS underneath.